If you are selling an online course or are planning to do so, it's important to be aware of this one simple fact.

 What is a course image thumbnail?

 A thumbnail is a branded image that will allow you to make your course easily recognizable to your students.
-Here is an example of what a course thumbnail could look like:
+Here is an example of what an online course thumbnail could look like:

 Why create the course thumbnail first?